dianavile/Exercisi_USFlights/README.md

 a.
 In what order should the data be imported?

-The data should be imported in the following way: carriers.csv, airports.csv, flights.csv Any other way will not work for important data are missing.
+The data should be imported in the following way: carriers.csv, airports.csv, flights.csv Any other way will not work for important data are missing in flight table and connections between .csv files.
+First you need to add the connections between the datatables in the different files (index, add Primary Key, add Foreign Key) and add the missing colums in flightdb.

 b.
 During the data import from flights table, are the fields in the csv file from which they are imported well correlated with the fields in the table?
 Why do you think this is?

-No, the datafields in the .csv file do not well correlate with the datafield in the table(db).
+No, the datafields in the .csv file do NOT well correlate with the datafield in the table(db).
 As you can observe in the data [Flight DATA](http://stat-computing.org/dataexpo/2009/the-data.html), the last 5 columns are missing.
 And in the datatable "flights" the column
 "flightID" is missing.

 To solve this: